datastring/forgetful-notes/content/_index.md

 ## What is a Digital Garden?

-A digital garden is a combination of an **online notebook** and a **personal wikipedia**, where digital gardeners write in small, unfinished pieces, also known as [atomic notes](/docs/notes/atomic-notes/), and share these _seeds of thought_ to be cultivated in public.
+A digital garden is a combination of an **online notebook** and a **personal Wikipedia**, where digital gardeners write in small, unfinished pieces, also known as [[notes/atomic-notes|atomic-notes]] [atomic notes](/docs/notes/atomic-notes/), and share these _seeds of thought_ to be cultivated in public.
 Digital gardens are curated and evolve over time, sometimes growing wildly and sometimes getting pruned.

 Networked thinking can happen at many levels.
 A digital garden is a scalable way to transform seeds of information into original work and to go from collector to creator.
 A place where little changes accumulate and transform thoughts and ideas.
 Consistent work creating and maintaining a digital garden, eventually yields fruits. (pun intended)

 Taking raw notes is _useless_.
 Seed your garden with quality content and cultivate your curiosity.
 Plant seeds in your mind garden by taking smart personal notes.
-These don't need to be written in a publishable form.</p>
+These don't need to be written in a publishable form.

 Gardens are _explorable_, rather than structured as a strictly linear stream, of posts.
 They grow _slowly_ over time, rather than creating "_finished_" work that you never touch again.
 You revise, update, and change your ideas as they develop, and ideally find a way to indicate the "done-ness" state of your reader.